 Winter is coming, and with it comes colder weather and shorter days.
 Although many people embrace the snowy days, there’s a reason it’s called the winter blues.
 Each year, roughly 5% of adults in the US face seasonal affective disorder (SAD).

-With COVID-19 cases rising in Colorado and many cities moving to “Safer at Home” mandates, many people wonder if this means worsened SAD symptoms.
-While we may not have extensive data on this subject, as this is the first COVID-19 winter, it is safe to say it is more important than ever to take extra care of your mental health this season.
+With the ongoing pandemic, some wonder if this will increase feelings of SAD.
+While this is unknow, it is safe to say that it is more important than ever to take extra care of your mental health this season.

 Here are some signs of SAD to look out for:

 Feeling depressed most of the day, almost every day